-Many people are nervous to come see us about removing an ingrown toenail.
+Many people are nervous to come see us about removing an ingrown nail.
 However, you have nothing to worry about.
 The procedure is relatively quick, happens right in our office (no need to go to the hospital), and Dr. Wettstein strives to make the entire process as relaxed and painless as possible.
 As a matter of fact, he’s even performed the procedure on himself before!

 The first step is to remove the portion of the nail that’s ingrown.
 We’ll use a local anesthetic to numb the toe and keep discomfort to a minimum before trimming the offending portion of the nail.
 If there’s an infection present, we’ll drain the area and set you up with an antibiotic or other medications you’ll need.